-This article is a follow-up to “WWII-era M1 Helmets: A Beginner’s Guide to Collecting” that appeared in the July 2015 issue of Military Trader.
-These articles intend to provide the new collector with a delineative, step-by-step process to determine the WWII vintage of the M1 helmet liner.
+This article is a follow-up to “WWII-era M1 Helmets: A Beginner’s Guide to Collecting” that appeared in Military Trader.
+These articles provide new collectors, researchers, and reenactors with a delineative, step-by-step process to determine the WWII vintage of the M1 helmet liner.
 The M1 helmet liners distinctive WWII manufacturing features will be described and dates approximating time of specification changes listed.
-Also, collectors will be alerted to post-WWII modifications due to specification changes that were applied to original WWII produced helmet liners
+Also, you will be alerted to post-WWII modifications due to specification changes that were applied to original WWII produced helmet liners

 M1 HELMET LINER

 The liner for the M1 helmet served as the suspension for the steel helmet.
 It acted as a cushion between the wearer’s head and the steel of the helmet.
 The liner also served as headwear for ceremonial and official duties where a steel helmet was not necessary, such as a parade, guard, and MP duty in non-combat areas.

 WWII production M1 liners underwent many changes during the war, so let us start with what they had in common.
 All WWII liners had a button-in nape strap; a riveted, shoestring adjustment suspension; and a leather chinstrap.
 All other features of the liner were eventually improved or replaced out of necessity or economy.

 The first M1 liners were manufactured of fiber (a material similar to cardboard) and covered in olive green twill cloth.
 Hawley Products, (a renown manufacturer of fiber sun helmets for both the US and Canadian militaries) and the General Fibre Company were chosen to manufacture the M1 fiber liner, Today, these liners are referred to by collectors as “Hawley liners.”